The Karakalpak Yurt Door

 |

-Item 8762-23901 from the collection of the Russian Ethnography Museum
+Item 8762-23901 from the collection of the Russian Ethnography Museum.

-Yesiks are ornamented in a traditional way with vertical strips in appliqué or combination technique sewn onto
+Esiks are ornamented in a traditional way with vertical strips in appliqué or combination technique sewn onto

 overlapping the shiyqayıw, designed to prevent the ingress of water.
-This is known as the suwag'ar,
+This is known as the suwag'ar.

 This is made from material in the form of a triangle with the point facing downwards.
 It generally has tassels at each of the